-Be sure to review your outstanding balance by clicking the gear icon then Billing.
+Be sure to review your outstanding balance by clicking the gear icon then Billing & payments.
 See if both payments are there and the balance is correct.
 If they are, there's no need to contact Google.

 Internet search traffic fluctuates from day to day.
-To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 20% more clicks in one day than your daily budget specifies.
+To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 2x more interactions in one day than your daily budget specifies.
 We call this overdelivery.

-However, our system makes sure that in a given billing period, you're never charged more than the number of days in that billing period times your daily budget.
+However, our system makes sure that in a given billing period, you're never charged more than the number of days in that billing period multiplied by your daily budget.

 For example, if you budget US$10 per day, and you're charged for a 30-day billing period, the maximum you would pay is US$300.

 If Google overdelivers your ads and you accrue more costs in a billing period than your budget allows, a credit will automatically be applied to your account.
 For instance, if you accrue $35 in clicks in one month, but you have a daily budget of $1 per day (and therefore $30 per 30-day billing period), you'll receive a $5 overdelivery credit.

 Note: pay for conversions campaigns are billed differently, and can be billed for more than 2 times the daily budget.

 To see whether you've received any overdelivery credits:

 If you use the automatic payment setting and then make a manual payment, you might be charged on your automatic billing cycle.
 Here's why:

 - An automatic payment was already in progress when you initiated your payment: The automatic payment cycle is punctual, so if you made your payment when this process was underway, you might still be charged.
 This is most likely to happen if you make a payment when you're close to your billing threshold, at the end of the calendar month, or at the end of a 30-day billing period.